I. NVRA and California Elections Code Requirements for DMV Voter Registration

 The National Voter Registration Act of 1993 (NVRA) requires the Department of Motor Vehicles (DMV) to provide voter registration services to people who apply for or renew a driver license or identification card (DL/ID).
 (52 U.S.C. § 20504(a).)
 In addition, unless the DMV customer indicates that the voter registration address should not be updated, any change of address form submitted for a DL/ID will also serve as a notice of change of address for voter registration purposes.
 (52 U.S.C. § 20504(d).)
 Pursuant to the NVRA, certain information provided in the voter registration application received by the DMV remains confidential.
 Specifically, an applicant’s decision whether to register to vote, and the office at which the voter registration took place, must be kept confidential and may not be used for any purpose other than voter registration.
 (52 U.S.C. § 20504(c)(2)(D)(iii).)

-The NVRA provides that “a completed voter registration portion of an application for a State motor vehicle driver’s license accepted at a State motor vehicle authority shall be transmitted to the appropriate State election official not later than 10 days after the date of acceptance,” and that “[i]f a registration application is accepted within 5 days before the last day for registration to vote in an election, the application shall be transmitted to the appropriate State election official not later than 5 days after the date of acceptance.”
+The NVRA provides that “a completed voter registration portion of an application for a state motor vehicle driver’s license accepted at a state motor vehicle authority shall be transmitted to the appropriate state election official not later than 10 days after the date of acceptance,” and that “[i]f a registration application is accepted within five days before the last day for registration to vote in an election, the application shall be transmitted to the appropriate state election official not later than five days after the date of acceptance.”
 (52 U.S.C. § 20504(e)(1), (2).)

 The California New Motor Voter Program was enacted in 2016 and took effect in 2018.
 (Elec.
 Code, §§ 2260-2270.)
-Under this program, eligible DMV customers completing an original or renewal DL/ID application, or a change of DL/ID address transaction, will automatically have their voter registration information transmitted to the Secretary of State.
-Eligible DMV customers will be registered to vote unless they opt out of voter registration during their DMV transaction.1
+Under this program, eligible DMV customers completing a new or renewal DL/ID application, or a change of DL/ID address transaction, will automatically have their voter registration information transmitted to the Secretary of State.
+Eligible DMV customers will be automatically registered to vote unless they opt out of voter registration during their DMV transaction.1

 Californians are eligible to vote if they are 18 or older and: